civican/legisinfo/42-1/bills/C-64/bill_text.md

 ### Section 107

-The Minister may keep a public record of notices of violation or default, including, with respect to each violation or default, the nature of the violation or default, the name of the person or vessel that committed it and the amount of the penalty.
+The Minister **must** keep a public record of notices of violation or default, including, with respect to each violation or default, the nature of the violation or default, the name of the person or vessel that committed it and the amount of the penalty.

 ### Section 108